aabriism/aabriism.github.io/philosophy/god.md

 # God

-The central tenants make no mention of God for a reason.
+The central tenets make no mention of God for a reason.
 Aabriism is fundamentally atheist: a-theist.
 This does not mean Aabriism opposes god, it means that god is such a poorly defined and personally variable concept that it has little utility for our religion.